raczben/tco_study/README.md

 ## Multicycle solutions

-Till this point we haven't glaced at the detailed timing.
-Can these hard timing requirements be fulfiller at all?
-What is the real problem?
+To understand the root cause of the failed timings we should look under hood, and need to understand the timing details.
 The timing analizer expects all data at the next clock edge from the launch clock by default (single-cycle).
-The following waveform shows the required data valid window on the FPGA pad.
-The data must be valid alongside this window.
-(It is permitted to be valid earlier and hold data onward, but during this slack of time the data *must* be valid.)
+The following waveform shows the *required data valid window* on the FPGA pad.
+The data must be valid throughout this window.
+(It is permitted for the signal to be valid earlier or keep data even after this window, but during this slack of time the data *must* be valid.)

 ![Single-cycle requirement](doc_resources/sc_requirement.svg)

-(The destination clock uncereanity and any other delays must be added/substracted to/from odelay_M/m to get the puncture valid window, but now these are neglegable.)
+(The destination clock uncerteanity and any other delays must be added/substracted to/from odelay_M/m to get the accurate valid window, but now these are negligible.)

-Lets see one particular case.
-(There is no essential difference between previously demostrated failing implementation, se let's choose the iob implementation.)
+Let's see one particular case.
+(There is no essential difference between the previously demostrated failing implementation, so let's choose the *iob* type implementation.)

 ![valid_and_fpga_sc](doc_resources/valid_and_fpga_sc.svg)

 This default (single-cycle) mode requires faster behaviour, which cannot be fulfilled by this FPGA.
-However, the *required valid window* is shorter that the garanteed, real valid data window.
+However, the *required valid window* is shorter that the guaranteed, real valid data window.

 The length of the *required valid window* is `req_len = odelay_M - odelay_m = 8 - 3 = 5`